 You’ve probably seen lots of squirrels – but have you ever seen a red one?
 Red squirrels are native to the UK but are a lot rarer than their grey cousins!
 They live in a few special places across the UK thanks to reintroduction projects.

 Protected in the UK under the Wildlife and Countryside Act, 1981.
 Priority Species under the UK Post-2010 Biodiversity Framework.

 When to seeJanuary to December

-AboutThe red squirrel is our native squirrel and is most often found in coniferous woods.
-Red squirrels feast on hazelnuts by cracking the shell in half.
-You may also find pine cones that have been nibbled, leaving what looks like an apple core behind.
-Red squirrels make a rough nest, called a 'drey' out of twigs, leaves and strips of bark in the fork of a branch, high up in the tree canopy.
-Breeding begins in winter and carries on through spring.
-Males chase females through the tree canopy, leaping across branches and spiralling up tree trunks.
-Females may have two litters of two to three young a year.
+AboutNative red squirrels are a lot rarer in the UK than their American cousins, grey squirrels.
+Usually found in coniferous woodland, they like to feast on hazelnuts by cracking the shell in half.
+If you’re lucky you may also find pine cones that have been nibbled leaving what looks like an apple core behind!
+Red squirrels make a rough nest called a ‘drey’ out of twigs, leaves and strips of bark high up in the tree canopy.
+Males can be seen chasing females through the trees, leaping across branches and spiralling up tree trunks.

 How to identifyThe red squirrel has a reddish-brown coat and pale underside.
 It has a characteristically bushy tail.
 It is easily distinguished from the grey squirrel by its smaller size, red fur and distinctive, large ear tufts.